-Parents have told their children to stay in school after they received their Bachelor’s Degrees so they can receive a Master’s Degree during or before they began college (personally, the writer’s parents have asked him to get a Master’s Degree once he gets into college during his junior year in high school).
-The reasoning behind that is that an MBA would add lots of points toward a hiring company’s perception of its beholder.
-It would be easier to get a job with an MBA rather than without it.
+Parents have told their children to stay in school after they received their Bachelor’s Degrees so they can receive a Master’s Degree.
+The reasoning behind this?
+A MBA would add tons of points toward a hiring company’s perception of its beholder.
+It would be much easier to get a job with an MBA rather than without it.

 However, getting an MBA doesn’t guarantee you a job.
 Even if it did, it would not guarantee a job in a company that you would like or be placed in a situation that you would enjoy working under.
-Getting an MBA is an accessory more than a need; it makes you look “prettier” to others than if you didn’t have it, but you would be fine either way.
+Getting an MBA is moreso an accessory than a need; it makes you look more appealing to others in comparison to if you didn’t have it.
+However, you would be fine either way.

 Getting an MBA has its costs.
-When discussing the possibility of going back to school to receive a Master’s Degree, or continuing school, in some cases, people don’t think about what liabilities that would have on their life.
+In some cases, when discussing the possibility of going back to school to receive a Master’s Degree, or continuing school, people don’t think about what liabilities that would have on their life.
 First of all, college, in general, is expensive.
 There are people that want to or plan to finish their college education and receive their Bachelor’s Degree in three years, rather than the traditional four, all because they believe they can then not pay that fourth year of tuition and start paying off any existing student debt by joining the workforce one year early.

-With student debt, an ever-pressing issue today that impacts everything from people’s credit scores to their dating life, the tens, and possibly hundreds, of thousands of dollars that a Master’s Degree program would warrant for tuition becomes a luxury rather than a need for people interested in going back to school.
+However, with student debt being an ever-pressing issue today that impacts everything from people’s credit scores to their dating life, the tens, and possibly hundreds, of thousands of dollars that a Master’s Degree program would warrant for tuition becomes a luxury rather than a need for the people interested in going back to school.
 The opportunity cost in undergoing an MBA program doesn’t stop with paying tuition; rather, it continues with the time spent studying when it could be used to actively applying for Product Manager roles if they are unemployed or working full-time rather than part-time if they are not.
-Lost wages, the difference between a full-time and part-time job, becomes an apparent issue for those employed too.
+Lost wages; the difference between a full-time and part-time job, becomes all to apparent an issue for those employed too.

 You could keep telling yourself that all this time and money that you give up to receive that MBA degree would be worth it in the long run once you get that dream Product Manager role, but that would be trying to convince yourself of a misconception.
 People in the Product Manager industry have said that when it comes to hiring future Product Managers to fill company roles in their Product teams, they have become ever more cognizant of the impact one’s arsenal of skills possessed on their chances of succeeding in the job.

-Especially in such a competitive atmosphere in New York City, which houses the best combination of companies, and itself houses impressive schools with high pedigrees that of Columbia and NYU, basically, everyone that is actively job-seeking will have impressive education track records.
+In a competitive atmosphere, such as in New York City, which houses the best combination of companies, and itself houses impressive schools with high pedigrees such as that of Columbia and NYU, everyone that is actively job-seeking will have impressive education track records.
 The majority comes from good backgrounds with the ability and prowess to get into expensive but internationally revered colleges for their college education.
 Some of them, if not a majority, will have Master’s Degrees, whether it is in business or not.